 This time of year, baby showers seem to come in waves!
 Stumped for a great gift idea?
 This adorable pillow pair is one of our “Baby Shower Power Gifts.”
 The basic piped pillow pattern is fast and simple and the free, downloadable animal appliqués are super cute.

 Looking for a Halloween pillow pal?
 How about a full size body pillow – maybe one that glows in the dark?!
 We used an envelope style closure for the bottom of the pillow that hides the end of the pillow inside a hemmed pocket.

 English paper piecing is handwork not machine stitching.
 Most people associate it with beautifully intricate quilt tops, but the precise, perfectly shaped pieces were just as wonderful for our pair of graphic pillows.

 These handy heating pads are fast and easy, and make a very useful gift.
-They’re good for muscle aches or when you feel a chill but don’t want to turn up the thermostat.
+Good for muscle aches or when you feel a chill but don’t want to crank up the thermostat.
 They’re also freezable for a pleasant cooling effect.

 Oilcloth is water resistant with a wipe-clean surface, making it ideal for patio living.
 “It will be too sticky for pillows,” you shout!
 These pillows are meant to be used as bright pops of color to decorate not for sleeping.

 This lounger is made from simple rectangles.
 We suggest tough outdoor fabric so it can work on the patio as well as inside a bedroom or family room.
 Our sample is sized for kids, but we give you dimensions to up-size for adults.